hugooconnor/helping-hand/README.md

 Helping Hand will also coach users to build a relapse prevention strategy.
-For example, should their health reach a certain undesirable threshold - helping hand will alert the user with content the user has pre-written to themselves, should such an occasion arise.
+For example, should their well-being reach a certain undesirable threshold - helping hand will alert the user with content the user has pre-written to themselves, should such an occasion arise.

-The goal is to keep people out of harms way, to interven early, to keep people out of hospital so that they can reach their full potential living balanced, healthy lives.
+The goal is to keep people out of harms way, to intervene early, to keep people out of hospital so that they can reach their full potential living balanced, healthy lives.